 Units 1 and 2 Units 3 and 4 How many assessment items can be expected?
 At least two (2), but no more than four (4) assessment items Three (3) school-based assessment items and One (1) external exam How will progress be reported to students and parents?
-A - E level and descriptive statement A - E level and descriptive statement after Unit 3 (school report) A - E level and numerical score after Units 3 and 4 completed (QCAA Senior Statement) Will the assessment be used in the calculation of final subject result?
-Units 1 and 2 assessment is formative so is not used in the calculation of the final result of each subject.
+A - E level A - E level (school report) A - E level and numerical score after Units 3 and 4 completed (QCAA Senior Statement) Will the assessment be used in the calculation of final subject result.
+No. Units 1 and 2 assessment is formative so is not used in the calculation of the final result of each subject.
 Yes.
 Units 3 and 4 assessment is summative and will be used in the calculation of the final result for each subject.
 Will the assessment be used in the calculation of ATAR?
-No, as Units 1 and 2 assessment is formative, it will not be used in the calculation of a student's ATAR.
-Yes, the final numerical score for each subject will be used in the calculation of an ATAR.
+No. Units 1 and 2 assessment is formative, it will not be used in the calculation of a student's ATAR.
+Yes.
+The final numerical score for each subject will be used in the calculation of an ATAR.